neon-jungle/wagtailnews/docs/setup.rst

-``wagtailnews`` is compatible with Wagtail 1.6 and higher, Django 1.9 and higher, and Python 2.7 and Python 3.4 and higher.
+``wagtailnews`` is compatible with Wagtail 1.6 and higher, Django 1.9 and higher, and Python 3.4 and higher.

 Step 1
 ______